CosmeValera/Sympho/README.md

 ---

 ### 👥 Contributing
 I welcome pull requests!
-If you're interested in collaborating or improving this project, feel free to fork the repository and submit your changes.
+If you're interested in collaborating or improving this project, feel free to fork the repository and create a pull request with your changes.